bcgov/digital-trust-toolkit/docs/resources/technology/becomingaverifier.md

 Becoming a verifier can be a complex process and you may need additional support along the way.
 Our Digital Trust team is here to help you navigate this journey.

-To get additional guidance and support, please contact the Digital Trust team at [DItrust@gov.bc.ca](mailto:DItrust@gov.bc.ca "mailto:DItrust@gov.bc.ca").
+To get additional guidance and support, please contact the Digital Trust team at [DITrust@gov.bc.ca](mailto:DITrust@gov.bc.ca "mailto:DITrust@gov.bc.ca").
 We're ready to assist you with any questions or challenges you may encounter during your process in becoming a verifier.